s-amberg/cpla/week07/README.md

-# Advanced Templates
+# Exercise Week 7 - Advanced Templates

 In the following exercises you will practice the implementation of you own iterator types.
 You will create an iterator for input streams, for creating a sequence of numbers and eventually for your own `BoundedBuffer`.

-## TESTAT 2: BoundedBuffer with iterators (const and non-const) and allowing non-default-constructible elements (from last week)
+# 1 TESTAT 2: BoundedBuffer with iterators (const and non-const) and allowing non-default-constructible elements (from last week)

+In this exercise you will add iterators for to your `BoundedBuffer`.

+Please form groups of 1-3 students for testat hand-in:
+* Send an email to [Thomas Corbat](mailto:thomas.corbat@hsr.ch)
+* ***Subject***: `[CPlA-Testat-2] hsrname1 hsrname2 hsrname3`
+* Content: `BoundedBuffer.h`
+* You will get feedback as soon as possible
-Due date: Sunday 14.
+* Hand-in deadline: Sunday 14.
 April 2019 23:59

-### Iterator for Dynamic Bounded Buffer
+## Iterator for Dynamic Bounded Buffer
 Last week you have implemented a dynamic version of the bounded buffer.
 Finish that exercise first if you have not already completed it.

 In this exercise you have to implement `begin` and `end` for your dynamic bounded buffer.
 This requires your own iterator type, which can cope with the non-consecutive nature of the elements in your heap memory.
 The implementation of your iterator must be robust, i.e. accesses outside the range specified by `begin` (inclusive) and `end` (exclusive) have to throw exceptions.
 It is not allowed to increment/decrement your iterator beyond these points (`begin`/`end`).